G-code generation software for CNC foam cutter

 Jedicut clarky

 For a free program, it’s OK but it does need time to learn.
-If you are a French speaker then it will be a bit easier.
-Kerf can be controlled by the Skin Property.
+If you are a French speaker then should be a bit easier.
+The Kerf values can be adjusted by the Skin Property.
 There doesn’t seem to be an option for dihedral.

-The g-code generated by Jedicut uses Incremental mode G91 so it can look a little strange when you see very small numbers in the xyuz axis.
-Had a few guys contact me about that.
+The g-code generated by Jedicut uses Incremental mode G91 so it can look a little strange when you see very small numbers in the xyza axis.
+I’ve had a few guys contact me about that.

 G1 X0.0521 Y0.2761 A-0.0069 Z-0.0123